Travelling Salesman Problem: Python, C++ Algorithm

 What is the Travelling Salesman Problem (TSP)?

-Travelling Salesman Problem (TSP) is a classic combinatorics problem of theoretical computer science.
-The problem asks to find the shortest path in a graph with the condition of visiting all the nodes only one time and returning to the origin city.
+The Travelling Salesman Problem (TSP) is a classic combinatorial optimization problem in theoretical computer science.
+Given a graph of cities, TSP asks for the shortest path that visits every node exactly once and returns to the origin city.

-The problem statement gives a list of cities along with the distances between each city.
+The problem statement provides a list of cities along with the distances between each pair of cities.

-Objective: To start from the origin city, visit other cities only once, and return to the original city again.
-Our target is to find the shortest possible path to complete the round-trip route.
+Objective: Start at the origin city, visit every other city exactly once, and return to the starting city.
+The target is to find the shortest possible round-trip route.

 Example of TSP

-Here a graph is given where 1, 2, 3, and 4 represent the cities, and the weight associated with every edge represents the distance between those cities.
+Consider the graph below where 1, 2, 3, and 4 represent the cities, and the weight on every edge represents the distance between those cities.

 Example of TSP

-The goal is to find the shortest possible path for the tour that starts from the origin city, traverses the graph while only visiting the other cities or nodes once, and returns to the origin city.
+The goal is to find the shortest possible tour that starts from the origin city, visits every other city exactly once, and returns to the origin city.

 Different Solutions to Travelling Salesman Problem